Alvaro-Gmez/Alvaro-Gmez/README.md

 #### - Gestión de servicios - Vitaly
 <p>
-  Web platform for the management of, developed as a Final Degree Project at the company Vitaly.
+  Web platform for the management of, developed as a Final Degree Project at the company Vitaly.<br>
   🛠️ Tech Stack: Angular, Typescript, Bootstrap, Spring Boot, MySQL
 </p>